engula/engula/README.md

 ## More information

-Design documentation is still being written.
 For informal discussions, please go to the [forum](https://github.com/engula/engula/discussions).